NgTThanh/Statistical-Mechanics-Algorithm/README.md

 Lecture 10: The Alpha and the Omega of Monte Carlo

 The textbook for the course is Krauth, W. (2006).
 Statistical mechanics: algorithms and computations (Vol. 13).
 OUP Oxford.

+My assignments were prepared as solutions for exercises in the course.